 Baystate Medical Center, the Western Campus of Tufts University School of Medicine, offers a mentored research program for eligible college students who are exploring the potential of a career in clinical research.
 Find out who is eligible and how to apply.
-Applications for the 2015 program are currently under review.
+The 2015 Summer Scholars Application is closed; decision letters were mailed the week of March 9 to applicants.

 The 10‑week summer program offers you the opportunity to participate a research project from start to finish, and present project outcomes to Baystate's scientific community.
 Formal classroom training and personalized application in research design, implementation, and publication make this summer experience an outstanding opportunity for students considering a career in biomedical research.
 Take a look at some recent student projects.